Johnny-Wish/characters-recognition/README.md

 ### Hypertuning with Sklearn

-1. Open terminal and cd the root folder ( `character-recgnition` by default)
+1. Open terminal and cd the root folder ( `character-recognition` by default)

 2. Create a python module under `sklearn_models/` with your model to be hypertuned and parameters to be randomly searched.
 Name the model variable `model` and the param dict `parameter_distribution`, and make sure they are accessible by an external script.
 (See `sklearn_models/neural_net_adam` for example )